geokit/geokit-rails/README.markdown

 * `in_bounds` finds redords within a rectangle on the map
 * `closest` and `farthest` find the closest or farthest record from the origin point

-All these scopes are are the porcelain for a lower level scope named `geo_scope` that take a hash of options.
+All these scopes are the porcelain for a lower level scope named `geo_scope` that take a hash of options.
 Their first parameter is simply one of  the possible options, without the name

 A few examples :